srsran/srsRAN_Project_docs/docs/source/knowledge_base/source/cots_ues/source/index.rst

 User reported working UEs
 *************************

-This is a list of COTS UEs that have been reported to be working with the srsRAN Project gNB by users.
+This is a list of COTS UEs that have been reported to be working with |project_name| by users.

 .. csv-table:: User reported COTS UEs
     :file: .csv/cots_ues - user_reported.csv